"This is your man, go with him."

 a prestigious gong in the face of such impressive competition?

 Well I'll get to that later as well...

-L'Enfant opens on 18-year-old Sonia, just out of hospital after giving birth and heading back to her apartment, her baby son in her arms.
-Only one problem – someone else is living there.
+L'Enfant opens on 18-year-old Sonia, just out of hospital after giving birth and heading back to her apartment with her baby son in her arms.
+There's only one problem – someone else is now living at her place.
 Angry but not completely surprised, she demands that the ccupant return her phone charger and hunts out her 20-year-old boyfriend Bruno, who has sublet the property while she was in hospital.
 Bruno is a petty crook with the emphasis on petty.
 When Sonia tracks him down he is hassling motorists for small change, his main source of income being the money he makes fencing stolen goods for two local school kids.
 Bruno's attitude to his new son is one of indifference – it's there, that's fine, now hang on I have things to do.
 Not only was he absent for the birth, he didn't visit Sonia at all during her hospital stay.
-He is clearly fond of her and enjoys her company, but appears to have had something of an empathy bypass that prevents him from seeing the world as she does, or understanding her feelings and emotional state.
+He is clearly fond of her and enjoys her company, but appears to have suffered something of an empathy bypass that prevents him from seeing the world as she does or understanding her feelings and emotional state.

 lives frivolously on the financial edge – as soon as